The Consortium's Operating Structure

 Diversity in Adoption and Guardianship Committee

-Purpose: Recognizes and addresses the unique needs of Vermont children adopted or who are in guardianship transculturally and/or transracially.
+Purpose: Recognizes and addresses the unique needs of Vermont children adopted or who are in guardianship transculturally and/or transracially or who have joined an LGBTQ family.
 Helps parents and professionals gain education about the many issues that impact children from a different race and/or culture.

 This committee meets to plan the transracial/transcultural trainings and is responsible for revising the curriculum for this training as needed.